-Ms. Green was recognized by Super Lawyers Magazine in its 2017 Illinois Rising Stars list, an honor reserved for attorneys who exhibit excellence in the practice of law.
+Ms. Green has been recognized and received numerous awards for her contributions to the legal profession from a number of legal organizations and publications, as well as by her clients and peers.
 Ms. Green is also a member of the Illinois Trial Lawyers Association, the Illinois State Bar Association and the Woman’s Bar Association.

 The level of care, skill and attention Ms. Green puts into her clients’ cases is what truly sets her apart in this industry and is demonstrated by the satisfaction of her clients and the results she attains on their behalf.